UNG-Robotics/.github/README.md

 # .github

-# Welcome to the UNG Robotics GitHub page!

-Please reach out in the discord and we will give you access.
+This is the repository for the splash page of the organization.
+Please do not edit any of the files.